Art & Design Triple Vocational A Level (BTEC Level 3 Extended Diploma)

 Why Study at BSFC?

-This Art & Design course provides students with access to direct entry at university, as their portfolios are fuller and more well-rounded than a fellow A level student studying one or two art & design subjects.
-This course is most suitable for those students who know their future lies within art & design.
+This course is equivalent to three A Levels, qualifying entry onto a relevant degree course.
+Student’s portfolios are fuller and more well-rounded than a student who chooses to study one or two art & design subjects.
+The course is most suitable for those students who know their future lies within art & design.